ethereal-sheep/chat/README.md

 Install `chat` with cmake.
 Running the below commands should build the `chat` application into the `build` directory.

 NOTE: Make sure `boost` has been installed on your system.
+I use `boost:1.84.0`.

 ```bash
 cd chat